Home Report a Problem Pollution Journal Sewers & Drains Farmland

 When huge amounts of foam appeared in the river in February 2023, it was the trigger to explore what was happening in the Bollin, and it turns out a lot of people are working hard to improve the river:-

-• At the Prestbury water works that serves Macclesfield, United Utilities are engaged in a £50m project, adding a big storm surge storage tank and a new treatment process that will reduce the levels of Phosphorus and Ammonia entering the river to 0.3mg/l and 2mg/l respectively by the end of 2024.
+• The biggest single improvement to water quality in the Bollin will be at the start of 2025 when £50m of improvements at the Prestbury waste water treatment works, that serves Macclesfield and Bollington, come onstream.
+This provides enlarged storm surge storage tank capacity and a new treatment process that will reduce the levels of Phosphorus and Ammonia entering the river to 0.3mg/l and 2mg/l respectively.

 Details as of May 2023